wushilin/minica/README.md

 It is purely built using openssl and java keytool (shipped with JDK).
 You need to have both installed in your system.

+# Change log

+## 1.0.3
 Since 1.0.3, additional support for external trusted http header authentication is added.

+Now it should be easy to put this service behind IAM services where user can enjoy SSO to this application.
-Now the trusted user can be passed in by any header name, and trusted group can be passed in by any header name too in CSV format. e.g.
+The trusted user can be passed in by any header name, and trusted group can be passed in by any header name too in CSV format. e.g.
 ```
 x-user: steve
 x-groups: iam_group3, iam_group4
 ```

+See configuration example below for details.
+It is easy!

+This feature may not be very useful for individual developers that has no IAM services.

+# Requirements
 Requirement:
 ```
 openssl 1.0+